tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-device-to-ndes.md

 # Troubleshoot device to NDES server communication for SCEP certificate profiles in Microsoft Intune

 Use the following information to determine if a device that received and processed an Intune Simple Certificate Enrollment Protocol (SCEP) certificate profile can successfully contact Network Device Enrollment Service (NDES) to present a challenge.
+On the device, a private key is generated and the Certificate Signing Request (CSR) and challenge are passed from the device to the NDES server.
 To contact the NDES server, the device uses the URI from the SCEP certificate profile.

 This article references Step 2 of the [SCEP communication flow overview](troubleshoot-scep-certificate-profiles.md).